zenml-io/zenml/docs/book/stack_components/model_deployer.md

 ## Base Abstraction

-The base abstraction of the model deployer serves three major purposes:
+In ZenML, the base abstraction of the model deployer is built on top of three major criteria:

-1. It contains all the stack related configuration attributes required to interact with the remote model serving tool, service or platform (e.g. hostnames, URLs, references to credentials, other client related configuration parameters).
+1. It needs to contain all the stack related configuration attributes required to interact with the remote model serving tool, service or platform (e.g. hostnames, URLs, references to credentials, other client related configuration parameters).

-2. It implements the continuous deployment logic necessary to deploy models in a way that updates an existing model server that is already serving a previous version of the same model instead of creating a new model server for every new model version (see the `deploy_model` abstract method).
+2. It needs to implement the continuous deployment logic necessary to deploy models in a way that updates an existing model server that is already serving a previous version of the same model instead of creating a new model server for every new model version (see the `deploy_model` abstract method).
    This functionality can be consumed directly from ZenML pipeline steps, but it can also be used outside the pipeline to deploy ad-hoc models.
 It is also usually coupled with a standard model deployer step, implemented by each integration, that hides the details of the deployment process away from the user.

-3. It acts as a ZenML BaseService registry, where every BaseService instance is used as an internal representation of a remote model server (see the `find_model_server` abstract method).
+3. It needs to act as a ZenML BaseService registry, where every BaseService instance is used as an internal representation of a remote model server (see the `find_model_server` abstract method).
 To achieve this, it must be able to re-create the configuration of a BaseService from information that is persisted externally, alongside or even part of the remote model server configuration itself.
 For example, for model servers that are implemented as Kubernetes resources, the BaseService instances can be serialized and saved as Kubernetes resource annotations.
 This allows the model deployer to keep track of all externally running model servers and to re-create their corresponding BaseService instance representations at any given time.
    The model deployer also defines methods that implement basic life-cycle management on remote model servers outside the coverage of a pipeline (see `stop_model_server`, `start_model_server` and `delete_model_server`).

+Putting all these considerations together, we end up with the following
+interface:

 ```python
 from abc import ABC, abstractmethod